top of page

 Dr. Ashley Humphrey | former PhD student

-Dr Juan Dominguez | Postdoctoral Researcher
+Dr Juan Dominguez | former Postdoctoral Researcher

 Juan’s research interests span social and cultural neuroscience, neuroanthropology, neuropsychology and brain training, stimulation and rehabilitation.
 Since completing his PhD in 2008 at the University of Melbourne, he has held research positions at the Howard Florey Institute, the Max Planck Institute for Human Cognitive and Brain science (Germany) and Monash University.
 His work in the lab was published in Social Neuroscience and Frontiers in Human Neuroscience.
 He is currently a research officer at Australian Catholic University.
 You can find his Google Scholar Profile here.

-Yong Hui Lau| Honours student
+Yong Hui Lau| former Honours student

 Yong did an Honours degree in Psychology at the University of Melbourne.
 She examined the neural responses to threats and reconciliation efforts from both outgroup and ingroup members with the use of fMRI.